 Not only is this my favorite shot of 2014, it also ranks as my favorite shot from my three years in Korea.
 Despite an ungodly number of temple visits, this kind of shot had always evaded me.
 Then, right in my last month, while waiting out a sunset shot of the Haeinsa complex, I heard the unmistakable gong of ceremonial drumming.
 I ripped my camera from my tripod, raced down a seemingly endless number of steep stone steps, and arrived in the nick of time to capture the scene you see here.

 I had tried my hand at a few cityscapes before, but this is the one I’m most fond of, showing that dizzying pace and electricity for which Busan is renowned.
 The image wouldn’t have been possible without Keith Homan, who gave me access to his rooftop and pushed me (mentally) closer to the roof edge with each passing minute.

 ABOUT THE PHOTOGRAPHER

 Chris Cusick is a Cambodian-based photographer who originally hails from Newcastle-upon-Tyne, England.
 While not belonging to a particular genre of photography, his style is characterized by travel, and his imagery varies greatly depending on what moves him in a certain location.
 He strives to capture the essence of what he photographs, portraying the real rather than simply the picturesque.
 Chris loves working with people, and offers services as a photo educator, running guided workshops and one-on-one tuition throughout Cambodia.
-Discover more of Chris’ work at www.thelostlens.co.uk or email him at email@example.com with inquiries.
+Discover more of Chris’ work at www.chriscusick.com or contact him with inquiries.